Jewish Federation of Greater Pittsburgh Community Priorities Grant Request for Proposals (RFP)

 - Addressing antisemitism: Empower Jewish and non-Jewish allies to act against antisemitism (as defined by the International Holocaust Remembrance Alliance) through increased understanding, education, advocacy and collaboration.

-- The intended impact of this priority is to ensure members of the greater Pittsburgh Jewish community feel empowered to live, celebrate and engage in Jewish life safely and publicly; and increase awareness of non-Jews about antisemitism to foster allyship and public support.
+- Ensure members of the greater Pittsburgh Jewish community feel empowered to live, celebrate and engage in Jewish life safely and publicly.

 - Achieves one or more of the following outcomes:

-- Increase number of allies, or grows established coalitions, that work together to address antisemitism.
+- Increase the number of allies or expand established coalitions to address antisemitism.

-- Contribute to greater collaboration and communication among organizations in the Jewish and non-Jewish communities that address antisemitism.
+- Contribute to greater collaboration and communication among organizations in the Jewish and non-Jewish communities to address antisemitism.

-- Create more advocacy for causes that support the Jewish community, including but not limited to the adoption of the IRHA definition of antisemitism in Jewish and non-Jewish spaces.
+- Create more advocacy for causes that support the Jewish community; including but not limited to the adoption of IRHA definition of antisemitism in Jewish and non-Jewish spaces.

-- Provide additional education about Jewish inclusion in Diversity, Equity and Inclusion initiatives across school levels and more education about modern antisemitism.
+- Provide additional education about the incorporation of Jews/Judaism in Diversity, Equity and Inclusion initiatives and increase awareness of modern antisemitism.

 - Increase pride in being Jewish through additional trainings, capacity building and resources for Jewish community members.